“Visiting Los Angeles without a car is impossible!” numerous L.A. residents had warned me. I stubbornly disagreed!

-Aside from one night where we found ourselves without a bus home (story on that coming later), spending a week in Los Angeles sans vehicle wasn’t very difficult.
+Aside from one night where we found ourselves without a bus home, spending a week in Los Angeles sans vehicle wasn’t very difficult.
 We made it to all the best neighborhoods in LA we wanted to see and saw lots of cool street art.

-From the airport, a shuttle took us downtown, and from there, we hopped a bus to our Airbnb host’s home in Silver Lake.
+From the airport, the Flyaway Bus took us downtown, home of the Grammy Museum.
+From there, we hopped a bus to our Airbnb host’s home in Silver Lake.
 The next day we caught the #4 to Hollywood for the Madame Tussauds Wax Museum, and from there an easy walk led to Runyon Canyon for some hiking and celeb-spotting.

-The only time we used a car during the week was when our Couchsurfing host drove us up to the Griffith Observatory one evening.
+The only time we used a car during the week was when a friend drove us up to the Griffith Observatory one evening.
 But even then, we could have taken the Observatory Shuttle, which runs on Saturdays and Sundays and costs a whopping 50 cents each way.

 There really is no reason why L.A. visitors can’t get around by public transit.
 The commutes may be time-consuming, but that would probably be true even if you have a car, right?
 Using public transit and rideshare, you can still see many of the hidden gems of Los Angeles.